mariapetro/LeHaMoC/LeMoC/README.md

 # LeMoC: Leptonic Modeling Code for High-Energy Astrophysical Sources

 LeMoC is the leptonic module of LeHaMoC, a code designed for modeling/simulating high-energy astrophysical sources.
-It simulates the behavior of relativistic pairs, protons interacting with magnetic fields and photons in a spherical region.
+It simulates the behavior of relativistic pairs interacting with magnetic fields and photons in a spherical region.
 The physical processes that are included are:

 1. Synchrotron emission and self-absorption